mlowicki/seem/README.md

 * automate tests,

-* creating test case data for task dev is working on and use it without need to connecting to external server and preparing test data (like test tweets on Twitter).
-This can be problematic if we want to reproduce bugs filed by users or special retweet or tweet with mentions is needed (sometimes it requires many Twitter accounts).
-Such data can be used then for automatic tests.
+* creating test data for task dev is working on and use it without need to connecting to remote server and preparing there fake data.
+This can be problematic if we want to reproduce complicated bug filed by users and it requires creating many user accounts and dummy tweets, posts, photos etc.

 How is works
 ------------